UltraEngine/Documentation/CPP/FileBrowser.md

 # Creating a File Browser

+This article demonstrates how to create a program that can browser a folder, display a list of files, and open files with the default program for that file type.

+## Program Interface

 We'll start by establishing the basic layout of the application interface.
 We will use a treeview widget on the left side of the window that is locked to the left edge, and a listbox widget in the remaining space on the right.
 The listbox will stretchin all directions when the window is resized.

 ```c++